 John is an alumnus of Cornell University and also holds an M.B.A. from the Wharton School at the University of Pennsylvania and a master's degree from the Medill School of Journalism at Northwestern University.
-He is a former board member of the National Capital Gift Planning Council, a founding member of the annual National Capital Philanthropic Thought Leaders Retreat, and a Chartered Advisor in Philanthropy®.
+He is a former board member of the National Capital Gift Planning Council, a founding member of the annual National Capital Philanthropic Thought Leaders Retreat, and a Chartered Advisor in Philanthropy ®.
 In 2018, John was the recipient of the Distinguished Service Award from the National Capital Gift Planning Council.

 Senior Planned Giving Advisor

 Jane B. Kolson is Senior Planned Giving Advisor at GW, where she has worked since 2005.
 Her current responsibilities focus on planned giving and fundraising for a variety of campus programs, including the Luther Brady Art Gallery, and she is the planned giving liaison for the Elliott School of International Affairs, the School of Nursing, the School of Engineering and Applied Science, and GW Libraries and Academic Innovation.

 Jane has more than 30 years of fundraising experience at institutions including Case Western Reserve University, the Folger Shakespeare Library, and Washington National Cathedral.
 She is a cum laude graduate of Allegheny College and holds an M.P.A. from Kent State University.
-She serves as secretary of the National Capital Gift Planning Council.
+She serves on the board of directors of the National Capital Gift Planning Council.

 Courtney Tsai, JD, CAP ®

-Courtney L. Tsai is Director of Planned Giving at GW, where she has worked since 2015.
+Courtney L. Tsai, CAP ® is Executive Director of Planned Giving at GW, where she has worked since 2015.
 Her responsibilities include management of the planned giving team, maintaining a portfolio of generous GW alumni and friends, and serving as the planned giving liaison for the Columbian College of Arts and Sciences, the Law School, and the Mount Vernon College campus.